williamdlees/TRIgS/docs/FastaTools.md

       -s, --seq   copy records whose sequences match (default is to match the header)
       -e, --exc   copy records that do not match instead of those that do

+    Notes

+    'pattern' must be a regular expression pattern that matches the entire header (or sequence) As an example, '.*FAIL.*' will match any that contain the string FAIL.

 ## FastaSample